mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

 </html>
 ```

 This HTML page prompts the user to click the link to receive his or her GitHub details.
 The link contains a scope and client_id as URL parameters.
 When the user clicks the link, he or she will be directed to GitHub and asked to sign in if not already.
-The user will then be prompted to authorize our oauth app with the defined scope, after which GitHub will redirect the user to the above callback route.
+The user will then be prompted to authorize our OAuth app with the defined scope, after which GitHub will redirect the user to the above callback route.

-### The application server.
+### 2.6.
+The application server.

 In this section, we'll work on the server.
 Create a `ServerUtil.scala` file in the following path, `oauth/src/main/scala/com/xonal/server/ServerUtil.scala` and add the following code.